noipcom/linux-update-client-docker/README.md

 > 💡 **Pro Tip**: Run `docker run noip-duc --help` to see all available environment variables and options.

+### Docker Compose

+Thanks for the help from our contributors, we now include an example `compose.yaml` file in the repository.

+Simply run `docker compose up` once you have filled in the noip-duc.env file with your credentials.

 ---

 ## 🔐 Authentication Methods